Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

     - When you cast the 1st-level spell, you can expend one of your Hit Dice and roll it.

         - If you roll an even number, you gain a number of temporary Hit Points equal to the number rolled.
-        - If you roll an odd number, one random creature within 30 feet of you (excluding you) takes force damage equal to the number rolled.
+        - If you roll an odd number, one random creature within 30 feet of you (excluding you) takes :dmd-force: Force damage equal to the number rolled.

 ### War Caster